ManuelPalermo/X-Ray-ConvNet/README.md

 # Results
 The model was able to achieve ~69% accuracy on test data, after 5h of training on a GTX 950M with only 15k training images.
-Better results could certainly be achieved over a longer training period, with more data and with access to better hardware.
+Better results could certainly be achieved over a longer training period, with more data.